pytorch/pytorch.github.io/_posts/2019-6-6-towards-reproducible-research-with-pytorch-hub.md

 A: Yes!!
 A next step for Hub is to implement an upvote/downvote system to surface the best models.

 **Q: Who hosts the model weights for PyTorch Hub?**
 A: You, as the contributor, are responsible to host the model weights.
 You can host your model in your favorite cloud storage or, if it fits within the limits, on GitHub.
+If it is not within your means to host the weights, check with us via opening an issue on the hub repository.

 **Q: What if my model is trained on private data?
 Should I still contribute this model?**
 A: No!
 PyTorch Hub is centered around open research and that extends to the usage of open datasets to train these models on.
 If a pull request for a proprietary model is submitted, we will kindly ask that you resubmit a model trained on something open and available.

 **Q: Where are my downloaded models saved?**

+We follow the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) and adhere to common standards around cached files and directories.

 A: The locations are used in the order of:

 * Calling ```hub.set_dir(<PATH_TO_HUB_DIR>)```